thegworld/gtx-browser/docs/fuchsia/debug_instructions.md

 ## Manual debugging via the command line

-1. (From Chromium) Install your package(s) and its symbols onto the device.
+1. (From GTx Browser) Install your package(s) and its symbols onto the device.

    ```bash
    out/fuchsia/bin/install_base_unittests --fuchsia-out-dir=/path/to/fuchsia/out/directory